oprearocks/packo/README.md

 ## Contributing
 Just fork the repo, make your changes, create a pull request.
 I would have loved to say fork->change->run tests->submit pull request, so if anyone can help with tests, feel free to do that.

-## Final thoughts: This is work in progress, so if there are suggestions, please create an issue or get in touch via the issues panel, or via Twitter -- [@opreaadrian](https://twitter.com/opreaadrian).
+## Final thoughts: This is work in progress, so if there are suggestions, get in touch via the issues panel, or via Twitter -- [@opreaadrian](https://twitter.com/opreaadrian).